kubeshop/testkube-docs/docs/articles/vault-install.md

 # Installation Using Vault

-This guide specifically covers an installation of Testkube utilizing [Vault's sidecar injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector), but we are ready to support enterprise customers utilizing the secrets operator or the CSI provider.
+This guide covers an installation of Testkube utilizing [Vault's sidecar injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector), but we also support enterprise customers utilizing the secrets operator or the CSI provider.

 :::info